Who is Boom Corals LLC?

 - Shipping is $35 flat rate.
 Free shipping on orders over $249.

 - All orders are shipped Fedex Priority Overnight.
 Signature is NOT required.

 - When you go to checkout, in the order details you must specify which day you wish to RECEIVE your order with a date and day of the week.
 You can only choose Tuesday, Wednesday, Thursday, or Friday.
 If I am unable to meet your delivery date, I will contact you to arrange another day.

-- If you wish to receive your order on a Saturday there is an extra charge.
-If you choose Saturday delivery in your order detail notes, you will be billed via Paypal an extra $20.00.
+- If you wish to receive your order on a Saturday there is an extra charge, even if your order qualified for free shipping.
+If you choose Saturday delivery in your order detail notes, you will be billed via Paypal an extra $16.00.